rickdonato/ansible-netconf-openconfig-demo/README.md

 ## Introduction
 This repo contains the code to configure the following devices via Ansible:
-* QFX - via NETCONF
+* QFX - via NETCONF and YANG OpenConfig models.
 * IOSL2 - via native network modules (i.e ios_vlan)

 The key benfit of this demo is to abstract the required Ansible code needed to program NETCONF based devices via the use of OpenConfig YANG models.